csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 5.3MB in plain-text format; after Gzip (compression level 6), that number comes down to 1.9MB.
 That’s a 2.8× decrease in file-size with zero loss of data.
 Nice!

-Even better for us, Gzip favours repetition—the more repeated strings found in a text file, the more effective Gzip can be.
+Even better for us, Gzip favours repetition — the more repeated strings found in a text file, the more effective Gzip can be.
 This spells great news for the web, where HTML, CSS, and JS have a very consistent and repetitive syntax.